Hair Peace Salon: First Releases (2002-2006)

-At the end of spring 2006, drummer Artur Luchkov became exempt from the side duties in Jitters too, and the quintet spent that year performing on stage, in addition to concerts across Belarus, and some abroad festivals such as the Polish "Rock bez Igły" (Tychy), "Wioslo Jacwinga" (Suwałki), and "Fiesta Borealis" (Olecko).
-Also, the musicians showed up at the concert in support of the series of self-titled compilation albums “Songs of Freedom” led by Neuro Dubel, N.R.M., and some other prominent Belarusian rock bands, which was held at the Bangalor square in Minsk on 25 August 2006.
+By the end of spring 2006, Artur Luchkow also left his side projects with Jitters, and the band spent the year performing on stage.
+They participated in several concerts across Belarus, as well as foreign festivals, notably in Poland, including "Rock bez Igły" in Tychy, "Wiosło Jaćwinga" in Suwałki, and "Fiesta Borealis" in Olsztyn.
+Additionally, the band performed at a joint concert with Neuro Dubel, Kama, N.R.M., Indiga, and other prominent Belarusian rock bands in support of the release of the "Songs of Freedom" compilation series, held at Bangalore Square in Minsk on August 25, 2006.